 Nothing in the world is perfect, and rarely does any recital occur without some amount of problems.
 As a studio owner, you should be able to enjoy the day while also visiting with students and parents to promote your business.
-Many find if they hire a trusted teacher, friend, or even older student who shows promise to be the problem solver for the recital they can avoid a headache and concentrate on the recital as a hole.
-The problem solver or troubleshooter is the go to person for any problems during the recital.
+Many find if they hire a trusted teacher, friend, or even older student who shows promise to be the problem solver for the recital they can avoid a headache and concentrate on the recital as a whole.
+The problem solver or troubleshooter is the go-to person for any problems during the recital.
 They are given executive power to make any decision necessary to fix problems that occur.
 It is a large responsibility, but if you find someone you can trust with this position you will be doing yourself and your business a huge favor.
 Be sure that all the students are aware that this person is in charge of any problems that occur and that their word is final.

 4. Have a “Piece Leader” or “Captain” for Each Number

-Whether you choose an older student, a parent, or a helper, appointing a Piece Leader for each number in the recital who will help to ensure all of the micro-problems that come up with each piece are managed effectively and efficiently.
+Whether you choose an older student, a parent, or a helper, appointing a Piece Leader for each number in the recital will help to ensure all of the micro-problems that come up with each piece are managed effectively and efficiently.
 This will also help ensure your younger students are in costume and prepared to go onstage.

 5. Consider Creating a Full Studio Number

-At first this sounds terrifying; your entire studio on stage for one giant number.
+At first, this sounds terrifying; your entire studio on stage for one giant number.
 However, a Full Studio or Full Company Number is incredibly exciting for the audience and helps ensures that all of the parents will stick around to watch your entire show (because their child must stay for the last piece).
 Whatever you choose for this number, here are a few tips to make it much easier to create:

-- Appoint an older student who is awarded with a small scholarship (maybe two weeks of free classes or a discount to your summer program) to lead each group of younger children.
+- Appoint an older student who is awarded a small scholarship (maybe two weeks of free classes or a discount to your summer program) to lead each group of younger children.
 This leader dances onstage with them in addition to making sure they don’t miss their cue.

 - Use costumes from the numbers already performed.
-There is no need to have students purchase a costume they may only where for twenty to thirty seconds; instead have them wear their favorite costume.
+There is no need to have students purchase a costume they may only where for twenty to thirty seconds; instead, have them wear their favorite costume.
 The diversity and colors on stage make for quite a beautiful sight.

 - Keep the choreography simple.
 There will be more than enough going on what with all of the groups on stage.

-- Create a finale phrase where all of the groups are on stage at once performing the same eight count or two eight counts of movement.
+- Create a finale phrase where all of the groups are on stage at once performing the same eight counts or two eight counts of movement.
 There will probably be no space so keep it as simple as possible.
 If you have a logo for your studio incorporating it can be very impressive if possible.